emoose/iQueTool/README.md

    -uk (-updatekernel) <sksa-path> - updates NAND with the given (cache) SKSA
-      also takes bad-blocks into account and will work around them will generate a <nand-path>.sksa_spare file with the correct SKSA spare data
+      also takes bad-blocks into account and will work around them use -gs afterwards to generate a new spare with proper SAData fields

    -gs (-genspare) <dest-spare.bin-path> - generates block-spare/ECC data for this NAND -gp (-fullspare) - will generate page-spare/ECC data (0x20 pages per block) instead